fatguytyson/MenuBundle/README.md

                 option2: value
             # icon to be attached to the menu item.
 Great for dashboards
             icon: dashboard
-            # order of the items, so the annotations can be integrated smoothly
+            # order of the items, so inserted Items during events can be integrated smoothly
             order: 1
             # a single ROLE to show only if is_granted() or none to always show This was previously ROLE, and is a
             # breaking change.